 “Whoa!”
-Terrance, one of Notte’s strays, recoiled from her sudden appearance.
+Terrance, one of Notte’s strays, recoiling from her sudden entrance.
 “The … he invited you?”

-“Right-o,” said Terrance, eying them as though they might try to spit on him at any moment.
+“Right-o,” said Terrance, eying her as though she were a cobra in full threat display.
 “I’ll just … shall I?”
-And he disappeared, going to dust and through the wall in a glorious display of cowardice.
+And he disappeared, going to dust and through the wall.

 “I know.
 And I am grateful,” Seishirou said.